 xx%

-Provides hospital-use neuromuscular blockers; involved in clinical trials and EU hospital tenders.
+Provides hospital-use neuromuscular blockers; involved in clinical trials and EU hospital tenders

 TTY Biopharm Company Limited